On this page you will find information about how to get rid of large household items such as sofas, beds, fridges and more.

-If you are a Portsmouth resident in receipt of Council Tax Support (CTS) you can get one free collection per year.
-To qualify you will need to provide proof that you get Council Tax Support either by showing us your award letter or by giving us permission to check your records online.
+If you receive Council Tax Support, you can get one free collection a year.
+You will need to provide proof that you get support by either showing us your award letter, or giving us permission to check your records.

-For free collections, we will only take a maximum of two square metres away – this is roughly the size of a two-seater sofa or a washing machine and armchair.
-For collections of more than two square metres, there will be an additional charge and payment will be asked for at the time of booking.
+For free collections, we’ll only take a maximum of two square metres away (about the size of a two-seater sofa or a washing machine and armchair).
+Anything more than this will mean you’ll need to make an additional payment.

 - Washing machine

 - Building and DIY waste such as soil, rubble, tiles, concrete, bricks etc.

 - Paint tins containing paint (paint tins must be empty)

 - Commercial or trade waste